turingschool/curriculum/source/projects/attend_dynamic.markdown

 ### Functional Description

 Let's take JSAttend to the next level.
 Based on the same data file, build an interactive query and reporting tool which fulfills the expectations below.
+It is assumed that you will re-use data cleaning procedures from the original JSAttend to handle dirty input and generate beautiful output.

 ### Base Expectations